plot_energy_flux

 • hi (optional) – The upper limit to use when summing up the signal.
 If not given then the upper value of the data grid is used.

-• id (int or string, optional) – The identifier of the data set to use.
+• id (int, str, or None, optional) – The identifier of the data set to use.
 If None, the default value, then all datasets with associated models are used to calculate the errors and the model evaluation is done using the default dataset.

 • num (int, optional) – The number of samples to create.
 The default is 7500.